tejstead/rpad-cogs/README.md

     * rpadutils
     * padguide2
     * padinfo
+* Note that when you edit cogs with dependencies, you might need to do multiple reloads.
+For example, if updating padguide2, you will need to reload padinfo as well.
 * After you have done all of this, restart the bot again.
 Hopefully by now `^id ` should work!

 ## Other